axiom-data-science/portal-docs/DataMap.rst

 Display Your Data
 --------------------

-You can adjust the way the sensor data are displayed in the chart on the right-hand side of the window, including but not limited to the following:
+You can adjust the way  data are displayed in the chart on the right-hand side of the window, including but not limited to the following:

 #.
 Scale the Y-axis (data values)
 #.
 Scale the X-axis (time)
 #.
 Re-bin the data
 #.
 Display min/max values and/or mean values

-Additionally, you can explore the selected station and its data more in depth in the following ways:
+Additionally, you can explore the selected data more in depth in the following ways:

 #.
 Download the data
 #.
-View the station's historical data
+View the station or sensor information page
 #.
-View information about the station itself from the organization that maintains it
+View information about the data source from the data provider or organization that maintains it

 Add Data to a Comparison Chart
 ---------------------------------

-Comparison charts appear below the map and allow you to plot similar data from different sensors.
+Comparison charts appear below the map and allow you to plot similar data from different sources.
 To add data from a saved chart to a comparison chart, follow these steps:

 #.
 Click the |data_display_view_icon|.
 #.
 Click the ``Add to compare chart`` box under your view's name.

-The new data will appear in the comparison chart in a contrasting color, and the station will be added to a list below the comparison chart.
+The new data will appear in the comparison chart in a contrasting color, and the name of the data layer will also be added to a list below the comparison chart.

 .. note::
 	Comparison charts have the same options for displaying data as saved charts, which are described above under **Displaying Your Data**.